Germany plans boost to European IT after U.S. spy row

 First results would be discussed at a IT summit in Hamburg in December, he said.

-A former U.S. security contractor, Edward Snowden, set off an international furore when he told newspapers in June that the National Security Agency was mining the personal data of users of Google (GOOG.O), Facebook (FB.O), Skype and other U.S. companies under a secret programme codenamed Prism.
+A former U.S. security contractor, Edward Snowden, set off an international furore when he told newspapers in June that the National Security Agency was mining the personal data of users of Google, Facebook, Skype and other U.S. companies under a secret programme codenamed Prism.

 President Barack Obama last week announced plans to limit the sweep of government surveillance programmes and make them more transparent.